|Monitoring the Oil Beetle in Nottinghamshire|

 with the chance to monitor the colony over successive

-The discovery of Meloe proscarabaeus on Budby South Forest (part of the Sherwood Forest NNR) by Adrian Dutton and his wife in 2011, was followed a couple of years later by James Glendenning's report of a second colony in the grounds of Newstead Abbey, which may now have died out, as there have been no reports for a number of years.
+The discovery of Meloe proscarabaeus on Budby South Forest (part of the Sherwood Forest NNR) by Adrian Dutton and his wife in 2011, was followed a couple of years later by James Glendenning and Sean Tobin's reports of a second colony in the grounds of Newstead Abbey, which may now have died out, as there have been no reports for a number of years.

 This page purely serves to provide summaries of our own survey results of the Budby South Forest colony, plus additional sightings sent to us for inclusion here.
 For further details on the life history of this extremely large beetle, click on the link above left.